-Formulate a competitive bid using information from similar properties.
+Formulate a competitive bid on prospective tax lien properties in Ohio using information from similar properties.
 Search lists of recent real estate sales in the chosen county.
 Find properties of similar size and development.
 Recent sales information is often available on real estate websites.
 Secure financing prior to the auction, if necessary.

 Research the auction requirements.
 Potential bidders are often required to register, provide identification and pay a registration fee.
 Some counties require the successful bidder to pay a percentage of the total price at the conclusion of the auction.
 The remaining sum is due when the sale is confirmed by the court.